proedl10/mgt4250project/README.md

 ## Project Questions
 - Q1: What are the key drivers for income inequality within a specific region?
 - Q2: Are there any important demographic variables that could impact income inequality?
 - Q3: How does income inequality change over time?
-Are there specific time periods of interest?
+Are there specific time-periods of interest?

 ## Data Description
 describe the data that you use